List of Bleach characters: Rōjūrō "Rose" Otoribashi

 Rōjūrō Otoribashi (鳳橋 楼十郎, Ōtoribashi Rōjūrō), commonly referred to as Rose (ローズ, Rōzu), is previous captain of Squad Three prior to Kisuke's promotion to captain.
 He is an effeminate man with long, wavy, blond hair and a bird's beak-like Hollow mask.
 He seems to be interested in music, as he speaks to Love about an artist's new single and has been seen playing or tuning a guitar on several occasions.
 Rose appears to be one of the calmer and perhaps wiser ones amongst the group, though he becomes irritated whenever Love spoils a manga's story for him.
 After the events at the Fake Karakura Town, Rose returns to the Soul Society and restored to his captain status.
 But during the Wandenreich invasion, after being saved from Mask De Masculine by Renji and taken to be cared for by Isane, Rose is killed by Gremmy Thoumeaux and then brought back as a zombie by Giselle Gewelle.
 Later, Mayuri Kurotsuchi takes him over and uses him to defend the Soul Society.
 Ten years after Yhwach's defeat, he is shown to have returned to normal.

 Rose's zanpakutō is named Kinshara (金沙羅).
 His shikai transforms the blade into a long, plantlike whip with a flower at its tip.
 Prefaced as Kinshara Eleventh Sonata (金沙羅奏曲第十一番, Kinshara Sōkyoku Daijūichiban), Kinshara's technique, Izayoi Bara (十六夜薔薇), causes this tip to discharge an explosion of energy.
 Kinshara's bankai, Kinshara Butōdan (金沙羅舞踏団), summons several figures called the "Dancers of Death".
 His bankai allows Rose to use music to create the illusion of physical pain (burning, drowning, etc.) as long as his opponents hear the music.
 But bankai is useless against opponents who are deaf or who deafen themselves.

-Rose is voiced by Shouto Kashii in the Japanese version of the anime and by Christopher Corey Smith in the English dub.
+Rose is voiced by Shouto Kashii in the original Japanese version of the anime and by Christopher Corey Smith in the English dub and by Kirk Thornton in the English dub of the Thousand-Year Blood War arc.